DiegoHerediaF/Calcium-signals-from-neurons-of-the-primary-visual-cortex-as-decoders-of-familiar-and-novel-stimuli/README.md

 **Figure 1.** Cross-validation accuracy for SST and VIP neuron populations in the mice primary visual cortex.

-Now, to visualize the “importance” assigned by our model to each temporal feature. we plotted the weight values $\Theta$ against the features, see figure **figure 2**.
+Now, to visualize the “importance” assigned by our model to each temporal feature. we plotted the weight values $\Theta$ against the features, see **figure 2**.
 According to this, the model mainly uses time features close to the stimulus window for both VIP and SST populations, highlighting the temporality of visual processing.
 It also appears that the VIP and SST weights tend to be inverted with respect to each other.
 This makes sense considering the network, that is, VIP neurons tend to fire in favor of new stimulus whereas SST fires in response to “older” stimulus.
 It is also interesting to note that after the stimulus, the weights of both populations tend to progressively decrease, and even change signs.
 Hence, the initial perturbation seems to have repercussions well beyond its time frame.

 ![image](https://github.com/DiegoHerediaF/Calcium-signals-from-neurons-of-the-primary-visual-cortex-as-decoders-of-familiar-and-novel-stimuli/blob/3971ee2d0f34e516096c0285265d67a7aa1fe33f/Figures/pesos.png)